 What you DON’T need in your hospital bag

-I had clothes for me (yes, multiple changes of clothes including pajamas), all of my toiletries, multiple changes of clothes for the baby, blankets for the baby, iPad, laptop, slippers, boppy pillow, prenatal vitamins, diapers, and wipes.
+I had comfy clothes for me (yes, multiple changes of clothes including pajamas), all of my toiletries, multiple changes of clothes for the baby, blankets for the baby, iPad, laptop, slippers, nursing pillow, prenatal vitamins, diapers, and wet wipes.

-I did not need most of these things, let alone even take them out of my bag the whole time I was at the hospital.
-I ended up just wearing hospital gowns during my entire stay at the hospital because it was so much easier to breastfeed.
+I did not need most of these things, let alone even take them out of my bag the whole hospital stay.
+I ended up just wearing hospital gowns in my hospital room because it was so much easier to breastfeed.

-I did not think to bring nursing shirts or bras.
+I did not think to bring a nursing tank or nursing bra.
 The pants were just plain uncomfortable.
-Plus, the nurses are constantly checking your postpartum bleeding, so pants are kind of inconvenient.
+Plus, the nurses are constantly checking your postpartum bleeding, so pants are inconvenient.

 The hospital gown with the provided mesh underwear worked for me.
 They were comfy cotton hospital gowns with snaps and ties, not those flimsy paper ones.